cmu-delphi/www-main/content/flu/_index.md

 EpiVis is an interactive tool for visualizing epidemiological time-series data.
 Users may explore their own data or utilize existing time series from the numerous data sources provided by the EpiData API.

 ### [ILI Nearby](https://delphi.cmu.edu/nowcast/)
-ILI Nearby is a flu nowcasting system which utilizes sensor fusion therapy to bring together various signals about the prevalence of Influenza-Like-Illness (ILI) in various geographic areas of the US. **Note:** ILI Nearby has not been actively maintained since 2019 and should no longer be relied upon for accurate nowcasting.
+ILI Nearby is a flu nowcasting system which utilizes sensor fusion methodology to bring together multiple signals to nowcast (estimate in real-time) the prevalence of Influenza-Like-Illness (ILI) in various geographic areas of the US. **Note:** ILI Nearby has not been actively maintained since 2019 and should no longer be relied upon for accurate nowcasting.

 ## Research Articles
 - [Recalibrating Probabilistic Forecasts of Epidemics](https://arxiv.org/abs/2112.06305) by Rumack et al.